🌿 Share this page

 Lineage Quick Facts

-• Future Application: Bio-regenerative Life Support Systems for space habitats.
+• Future Application: Bio-regenerative Life Support Systems for space habitats (in-situ resource use).

 • Risk Identified: Extractive amnesia—adopting principles while erasing origins.